Jona-A/Jona-A/README.md

 - 👋 Hi, I’m @Jona!
-- 👀 I’m interested in: The endless depth of information ahead.
-- 🌱 I’m currently learning and working with: Java, SQL, UML & Scrum.
-- 💞️ I’m looking to collaborate on fun and complex challenges & problems.
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/Him (Male).
 - ⚡ Discipline over comfort, mission over mood.